m-kaif07/Jarvis---Your-Personal-Voice-Activated-Assistant-with-Face-Lock-/README.md

 Install the necessary dependencies.

 Customize Jarvis by adding your own commands and integrations.
+NOTE: DON'T FORGET TO CHANGE YOUR EMAIL AND PASSWORD IN THE send_email FILE, THE LOCATION OF APPLICATIONS (SUCH AS NOTEPAD, GOOGLE, MUSIC, ETC) ON YOUR COMPUTER WHICH YOU WANT IT TO OPEN OR THE LINKS YOU WANT TO OPEN

 Enjoy a more streamlined and efficient digital experience!